Essential Oil Perfume Recipes + How to Make Natural Fragrances

 It’s important to keep in mind that black pepper, cinnamon and clove essential oils are skin irritants.
 Therefore, they should be used in very small amounts as part of your perfume formulations.

 The foundation of your essential oil perfume recipes are the base notes.
 These essential oils tend to have dense, heavy and strong aromas that support your overall perfume formulation.
-Deep and tenacious, these essential oils may also include your fixatives.
-(Learn which essential oils are fixatives here.)
+Deep and tenacious, these natural oils may also include essential oil fixatives.
+(Learn about which essential oil fixatives here.)

 The following essential oils, absolutes and other botanical aromas are popular base notes as part of formulations for essential oil perfume recipes: